Sisyphus Productions Presents

 Photo collage of all five subjects in the film

-A black man with dreams of being an artist, a white woman who has a child at the age of 22, a poor high school dropout from a broken home, a white man with college educated parents who works at McDonald’s, and a person with a family history of addiction and depression.
+Our 91-minute documentary WHAT THE HELL HAPPENED compresses 5 lives over 33 years into 18 minutes per person.
+A black man with dreams of being an artist, a white woman who has a kid at the age of 22, a poor high school dropout from a broken home, a white man with a B.A. in math who works at McDonald’s, and a person with a family history of addiction and depression.

 A documentary about life, love and friendship.